 “History will repeat itself of February 23 when Bermane sends another undefeated Englishman to defeat.”

 “Bermane Stiverne will resurrect his career on February 23.
-When the ‘Lord of Ring” crushes the “Lord of the World” – ‘Juggernaut” Joyce on his inexorable march to regain the heavyweight championship of the world.
+When the ‘Lord of Ring” crushes the “Lord of the World” – ‘Juggernaut” Joyce on his inexorable march to regain the world’s heavyweight championship.

-“Bless all British fans, God Save the Queen.
+“Bless all British fans.
+God Save the Queen.
 But heaven help Joe Joyce!
-Because will see you on February 23,” he concluded.
+Because I will see you on February 23,” he concluded.